paulbradish/awesome-digital-marketing/README.md

 * [Vimeo](https://vimeo.com/) - An all-in-one video platform turns your ideas into action.
 Make, manage, and share videos and virtual events that move your audience.

 ## Web Development
+### Code Editors
+* [Atom](https://atom.io/) - A hackable text editor for the 21st Century.
+* [Notepad++](https://notepad-plus-plus.org/) - A free (as in “free speech” and also as in “free beer”) source code editor and Notepad replacement that supports several languages.
+* [Sublime Text](https://www.sublimetext.com/) - A sophisticated text editor for code, markup and prose.
+You'll love the slick user interface, extraordinary features and amazing performance.
+* [Visual Studio Code](https://code.visualstudio.com/) - A code editor redefined and optimized for building and debugging modern web and cloud applications.
 ### Markup Languages
 * CSS
 * HTML